Rainbow Trout vs Cod: Which Is Better? Let’s Compare

 Omega 3 Fatty Acids

-Rainbow trout provides 0.79 grams of omega-3 and cod 0.22 grams per four ounces raw.
-Rainbow trout contains approximately 250% more which leads to the question, why does omega-3 fatty acids matter so much?
+Rainbow trout provides 0.79 grams of omega-3 per four ounces raw.
+It contains approximately 250% more which leads to the question, why does omega-3 fatty acids matter so much?

 It’s because omega-3 fatty acids are heart healthy and help keep arteries healthy.
 They accomplish this is by the following: